, ,

 LGBTQ+ writers do exist within the Western canon.
 Their queerness is considered incidental, their writing respected for other reasons: voice, symbolism, imagery, narration.
 But often, a writer’s queerness seeps into the work, shrouded by other elements of style, though still unmistakable—if you’re looking for it.

 Forster, Baldwin, Woolf, Dickinson, Whitman, Hughes: these writers produced stories, essays, and poetry that explored queerness explicitly.
 But even in their writing which was not plainly queer, it is possible, if not easy, to find threads of their identity.
-E. M. Forster wrote Maurice as a story of gay love, and did not seek to publish the novel during his lifetime, for fear of retribution; A Room with a View, more widely read, examines the murkiness of romantic feeling, and the secrecy it breeds (particularly in Edwardian England).
+E. M. Forster wrote Maurice as a story of gay love and did not seek to publish the novel during his lifetime for fear of retribution.
+A Room with a View, more widely read, examines the murkiness of romantic feeling and the secrecy it breeds (particularly in Edwardian England).
 Despite not being the “queer” novel, themes of queerness—of living with and hiding romantic feelings—overwhelm A Room with a View.

 Teaching queerness in the classroom does not have to focus on sexuality.
-Instead, we can look at the work produced by queer writers, and deepen our analysis through various lenses.
+Instead, we can look at the work produced by queer writers and deepen our analysis through various lenses.
 It is not about projecting identity onto literature—many literature students learn early on not to infuse a piece of writing with knowledge of its author—but rather, reading with intention.
 Identity is not incidental.
 It is foolish to assume we can ignore its influence.

 Even without teaching a queer text, teaching queer writers creates a safe environment for LGBTQ+ students.
 It’s powerful, even now, to not only view but think critically about art created by queer people.
 We’re working toward a future in which queer writing is abundant and widely read.
 Until we get there, we have a wealth of literature ready to step into a new light.

 Below is a reading list of works commonly included in the Western canon, supplemented by novels and collections which have been historically marginalized.
-More challenging than finding these texts is finding those which depict and explore queer lives candidly; like Forster and his Maurice, many queer stories have been hidden, augmented by editors for public reception, or discarded altogether.
+More challenging than finding these texts is finding those which depict and explore queer lives candidly.
+Like Forster and his Maurice, many queer stories have been hidden, augmented by editors for public reception, or discarded altogether.
 But here, we can endeavor to develop a holistic survey of queer literature, challenge genre, and oppose outdated standards.

 Queer Canon Reading List: